-If you’re in the mood for a distraction from COVID-19, Christmas or 2020 as a whole.
+If you’re in the mood for a distraction from COVID-19, or 2021.
 Then perhaps a world-ending disaster movie is just what you need.

 I’ll admit, I laughed when I first saw the trailer.
 I remember the day well.
 I’d gone to see Tenet with my fiancée, and my best friend.
 This trailer came on and the three of us erupted with laughter.
 It looked awful.
 It looked like a paint-by-numbers, generic Gerard Butler disaster movie.
 This is a disaster movie, but one that may surprise you.
 It certainly surprised me, now.
 It’s not a great film.
 But it is far better than the trailers made it look.